Frequently Asked Questions

 - How long have you been making websites?

 - We created our first website in 1999, and have made hundreds of websites since then.
-Look at the right side of this page (and our portfolio) for a partial list of clients.
+Check out the right side of this page (and our portfolio) for a partial list of clients.

 - How’s your Customer Service?

 - We’re happy that most of our clients stick with us for a long time.
 Some leave, only to come back when they experience the support other companies offer.
-We’re not perfect.
-We’ve dropped the ball many times over the years, but we work hard to make sure our clients become friends.
+We’re not perfect, but we work hard to make sure our clients become friends.
 Nobody wants to let down their friends.

 - How much does a website cost?